 If you have flower borders you may want to go around annually with a spade to refresh the border edging.
 Then for regular edging of the grass you can try long-handled edging shears, a strimmer, or even one-handed clipping shears which are useful for trimming bushes too.

 We hope you have found the above article useful, and after a few hours of work can look forward to a beautiful healthy lawn to enjoy throughout the summer.
+If you are new to lawn keeping you may also find our blog on how to choose the right lawnmower for your garden helpful.

 At Colour Supplies you will find everything you need for keeping your lawn in top condition, and some items available to buy online too.
 We even have grass seed in store if you need to re-seed a whole lawn area.